 I recommend these because they are so unbelievably cheap and are made by a decent reptile product brand.

-The best thing about these is they’re absolutely tiny and they give you a very handy guide on the box as to what temperature they reach at different distances from the center of the bulb.
-Very useful information as you can set your chameleon’s basking branch distance correctly from the get-go.
+The best thing about these is they’re absolutely tiny, easily available on Amazon and, like Flukers, they give you a very handy guide on the box as to what temperature they reach at different distances from the center of the bulb.

 The only downside is you have to buy the mini halogen dome lamp made by the same company to hold them.
 Not that this is much of a downside as that lamp is cheap too and has handy clips that you can connect to the roof of the cage to stop it moving about when cleaning.